-In your building, fire doors protect the staircase on each level leading to the flats.
+In your building, there are fire doors on the entrance/exit of the secondary stairwell.
 Your front door may be a fire door.

 Front entrance doors

 FED's (Front Entrance Doors), in your building are required to be inspected on an annual basis.
 We need to check FED's every year, to ensure there is no damage or disrepair, and that they are working properly to prevent smoke and gases from spreading.